Symphony No. 5 (Bruckner): Discography

 As above-mentioned, Dol Dauber's recording was of the Scherzo alone.
-A few recordings of this complete edition are by Hans Knappertsbusch (twice), Takeo Noguchi, Richard Burgin, Leon Botstein and recent recordings by Warren Cohen and Hun-Joung Lim.
+A few recordings of this complete edition are by Hans Knappertsbusch (twice), Richard Burgin, Takeo Noguchi, Leon Botstein and recent recordings by Gennadi Rozhdestvensky, Warren Cohen and Hun-Joung Lim.
 In his recording with the Czech Philharmonic Orchestra (Supraphon, 1973), Lovro von Matačić used a version which combined elements of the Nowak and Schalk versions.
 All other recordings are of 1878 version in either the Haas or one of the Nowak editions.